On Propositional Dynamic Logic and Concurrency: Conclusion

 We have extended \PDL by decoupling reasoning on programs from reasoning on traces, bridged by a new axiom that integrates the two aspects.
 This decoupling allowed us to create an axiom scheme parameterised on the operational semantics of the programs under consideration.
 The result, $\POL$, subsumes a number of previous extensions of \PDL by seeing them as particular instantiations of this schema.
 Furthermore, $\POL$ can be instantiated for programming languages out of reach of previous approaches, because of problematic standard features such as recursion, interleaving, or out-of-order execution.
 Thus, we are hopeful that $\POL$ can be a useful tool for the future study of dynamic logic and formal methods.
 We mention next a few interesting perspectives.

 $\POL$, like standard \PDL, captures trace equivalence.
 Trace equivalence can be used to capture finer equivalences by decorating traces with information about choices \cite{vG90,JCDN13}, which for example was used in the context of \PDL and a simpler iterative process calculus (\CCSs) in~\cite{BENEVIDES201723}.
 We plan to investigate this in the more general setting of $\POL$.
+We can already observe the following fundamental difference between our approach and the one of \emph{Concurrent Kleene Algebra} (CKA) \cite{HSMSZ16}: in CKA, the stuck program behaves as the absorbing element for the parallel composition (i.e., $p\parallel\mathbf{0}=\mathbf{0}$), while in our approach we are able to rule out this equivalence which is not necessarely sound for the semantics of the language under consideration, as, e.g., in the semantics of \CCS, where the set of traces of $\pnil \ppar A$ is not equal to the set of traces of $\pnil$.

 Having captured \CCS, a natural next step would be investigating how to capture even richer process calculi.
 The prime example would be the $\pi$-calculus~\cite{SW01}, which allows for dynamically creating and transmitting actions.
 Work on \PDL for the $\pi$-calculus covers iteration \cite{PDL:pi}, but neither of the standard constructs for infinite behaviours, i.e., recursion and replication.
 While $\POL$ can be directly instantiated with the standard $\pi$-calculus (retracing the steps for \CCS), the resulting notion of equivalence merits attention: the $\pi$-calculus has a richer behavioural theory than \CCS, which for example introduces the problem of equating traces up to action equivalence.